phoebeelimdink/HTAdemo/_application-guidelines/change-of-hotel-name.md

 2. Please submit all the following documents as attachments together with the online application.

    * **ACRA business profile** of the hotel name (if applicable)
-   * **Copy of the advertisement according to the Notice template in PDF format**.
+   * With effect from 1 December 2019, **Copy of the advertisement according to the Notice template in PDF format**.
 The electronic notice ("e-notice") will typically be published on the HLB website within 3 working days from the date in which the e-notice is submitted with complete information to the Board.
 The step-by-step guide on how to upload the e-notice can be found [here](/files/resources/guides/submission-of-e-notice.pdf).

    ### **Approval Process**